 Without protection from the sun's rays, just a few minutes of exposure each day over the years can cause noticeable changes to the skin.
-Freckles, age spots, spider veins on the face, rough and leathery skin, fine wrinkles that disappear when stretched, loose skin, a blotchy complexion, actinic keratoses (thick wart-like, rough, reddish patches of skin), and skin cancer can all be traced to sun exposure.
+Freckles, age spots, dilated pores, uneven tone, spider veins on the face, rough and leathery skin, fine wrinkles that disappear when stretched, loose skin, a blotchy complexion, actinic keratoses (thick wart-like, rough, reddish patches of skin), and skin cancer can all be traced to sun exposure.

 The skin ages when the epidermis (outer layer of the skin) begins to thin, causing the junction with the dermis (outer layer) to flatten.
-Sun damaged skin has a thicker epidermis, which is "dead" and irregular.
+Sun-damaged skin has a thicker epidermis, which is "dead" and irregular.
 There is increased water loss from the skin and a decrease of the sebaceous glands, which provides natural moisture to the skin.
 More abnormal cells accumulate in aged skin, especially if there is chronic sun damage, which can lead to pre-cancerous and cancerous lesions.

 People with fair skin who have a history of sun exposure develop more signs of sun damage than those with dark skin.
-In people of colour, the signs of sun damage are usually limited to fine wrinkles, a mottled complexion and sagging of the mid-face leading to under eye bags.
+In people of colour, the signs of sun damage are usually limited to fine wrinkles, a mottled complexion and sagging of the mid-face leading to under-eye bags.

 The degree of sun damage as classified by Glogau:

-1. Mild (age 28-35 years): Few wrinkles, no actinic keratoses (tender red dry spots), requires little or no make-up
+1. Mild (age 28-35 years): Few wrinkles, no actinic keratosis (tender red dry spots), requires little or no make-up.

-2. Moderate (age 35-50 years): Early wrinkling, sallow complexion with early actinic keratoses( tender red dry spots), requires little makeup
+2. Moderate (age 35-50 years): Early wrinkling, sallow complexion with early actinic keratosis( tender red dry spots), requires little make-up.

-3. Advanced (age 50-60 years): Persistent wrinkling, discoloration of the skin with telangiectases and actinic keratoses( tender red dry spots), always wears makeup
+3. Advanced (age 50-60 years): Persistent wrinkling, discolouration of the skin with telangiectasia and actinic keratosis( tender red dry spots), always wear make-up.

-4. Severe (age 65-70 years): Severe wrinkling, photo ageing, gravitational and dynamic forces affecting skin, actinic keratoses ( tender red dry spots) with or without skin cancer, wears makeup with poor coverage
+4. Severe (age 65-70 years): Severe wrinkling, photo ageing, gravitational and dynamic forces affecting the skin, actinic keratosis ( tender red dry spots) with or without skin cancer, wears makeup with poor coverage.